brian14708/wh-briefings/statements-releases/2021-09/2021-09-22-statement-by-president-joe-biden-on-police-reform-negotiations.md

 modified_time: 2021-09-22 17:07:27-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/09/22/statement-by-president-joe-biden-on-police-reform-negotiations/
 published_time: 2021-09-22 16:21:00-04:00
-title: Statement By President Joe Biden On Police Reform Negotiations
+title: "Statement By President Joe\_Biden On Police Reform\_Negotiations"
 ---

 The murder of George Floyd is a stain on the soul of America.
 It spurred